Bira/octopus-carnival/_drafts/dfrpg-adventurers-scout.md

 wilderness.
 And the _sharpshooter_ is an assassin who min-maxes their shooting capabilities.

-Note that there is no "dual-wielding ranger" build here - that's very much a D&D-ism you can blame squarely on Drizz't.
+Note that there is no "dual-wielding scout" build here - that's very much a D&D-ism you can blame squarely on Drizz't.
 The Scout is first and foremost an archer.
-The wilderness-focused melee specialist is the Barbarian.
+The wilderness-focused melee specialist is the Barbarian, and the one most likely to dual-wield is the Swashbuckler.